OrdnanceSurvey/GeoDataViz-Toolkit/Symbols/README.md

 ## Using these symbols:

-Customise the colours – Once downloaded you can customise the look and feel of these symbols by changing the colour to suite your visualisation.
+**Customise the colours** - Once downloaded you can customise the look and feel of these symbols by changing the colour to suite your visualisation.

 IMAGE

 _Try using the GeoDataViz colour palettes._

-Mix and match - You can edit and combine the symbols to create new custom symbols.
+**Mix and match** - You can edit and combine the symbols to create new custom symbols.
 For example, you can add any other symbol into the centre of a map pin.

 IMAGE

-Flexible – You can use these symbols for web mapping, desktop GIS or even graphic design.
+**Flexible** - You can use these symbols for web mapping, desktop GIS or even graphic design.
 You can also convert SVG into many other image formats.

 ## Other useful resources: